shunjizhan/Coinbot/README.md

 # Introduction
-Coinbot is a cryptocurrency trading operating system.<br>
+Coinbot is a cryptocurrency trading bot, which aims to manage accounts across all exchanges, and provide efficient view/trade/monitor/transfer operations, ALL IN ONE PLACE. <br>

+Based on these basic operations, we can conveniently build our own high level strategies, such as stop-limit order, batch buy/sell, hedging, and quantitative trading. <br>

+# Note
-Being a cryptocurrency lover and technology enthusiast, I implemented this smart bot for researching and learning purpose (also for fun!).<br>

-Using it arbitrarily is risky, and could potentially lose real money!
-Don't import your API keys until you had examine the code and comfirmed it worked!
+Being a cryptocurrency lover and technology enthusiast, I implemented this cute bot for researching and learning purpose (also for fun ^_^).
+Using it arbitrarily could be risky, and could potentially lose real money, so be vigilant!<br>

 If you are looking for a public library with more robust and comprehensive functionality, check [ccxt](https://github.com/ccxt/ccxt) out!

 # Functionalities
 ### Basic